sensu/sensu-docs/content/sensu-go/5.16/getting-started/sandbox.md

 ## Collect metrics
 - [Collect Prometheus metrics with Sensu][3]

-## Upgrade from Sensu 1.x to Sensu Go
+## Upgrade from Sensu Core 1.x to Sensu Go
-- Use the [Sensu translator][4] to translate check configurations from Sensu 1.x (Core) to Sensu Go
+- Use the [Sensu translator][4] to translate check configurations from Sensu Core 1.x to Sensu Go

 [1]: ../learn-sensu/
 [2]: ../sample-app/